 The full timetable of all activities for this course can be accessed from Course Planner.

-- Apply these methods to real-world arguments.
+- Apply these formal methods to clarify and assess real-world arguments;

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below: